Intel is upset that Qualcomm is treating it like Intel treated AMD for years and years

 "Qualcomm now seeks exclusion of allegedly infringing Apple mobile electronic products that include a modem made by Intel, so that they can be 'replace[d]' by allegedly infringing Apple products that 'use a Qualcomm brand baseband processor modem'."

-According to Intel's filing, Snapdragon and radio modem designer Qualcomm is using the patent claims as a way to force Intel out of the baseband modem market.
+According to Intel's filing, Snapdragon designer Qualcomm is using the patent claims as a way to force Intel out of the baseband modem market.
 By hitting its clients, in this case Apple, with legal complaints, Intel claims Qualcomm is deliberately trying to throttle out the competition.

 "If the Commission entertains Qualcomm's complaint, it should do so with full awareness of Qualcomm's abusive practices and the risks to the public interest from the exclusion order Qualcomm seeks," Chipzilla warns.